-- Operand Range Error Mode (IOR) flag; when set, enables interrupts on operand range errors. - Correctable Memory Error Mode (ICM) flag; when set, enables interrupts on correctable memory data errors. - Floating-point Error Mode (IFP) flag; when set, enables interrupts on floating-point errors. - Uncorrectable Memory Error Mode (IUM) flag; when set, enables interrupts on uncorrectable memory data errors. - Monitor Mode (MM) flag; when set, inhibits all interrupts except memory errors.
+- Operand Range Error Mode (IOR) flag; when set, enables interrupts on operand address range errors. - 36 Correctable Memory Errcr Mode (ICM) flag; when set, enables interrupts on correctable memory data errors. - 37 Floating-point Error Mode (IFP) flag; when set, enables interrupts on floating-point errors. - 38 Uncorrectable Memory Error Mode (IUM) flag; when set, enables interrupts on uncorrectable memory data errors. - Monitor Mode (MM) flag; when set, inhibits all interrupts except memory errors, error exit, and normal exit.

-The 10 bits are set selectively during an exchange sequence.
+The 9 bits are set selectively during an exchange sequence.

-Word 1, bit 37 (Bidirectional Memory Mode flag) can be set or cleared by using instructions 002600 (enable bidirectional Memory transfers) and 002500 (disable bidirectional Memory transfers).
+Word 1, bit 37, (Bidirectional Memory Mode flag) can be set or cleared by using instructions 0026 (enable bidirectional memory transfers) and 0025 (disable bidirectional memory transfers).

-Word 2, bit 35 (Operand Range Error Mode flag) can be set or cleared during the execution interval of a program by using instructions 002300 (enable interrupt on operand range error) and 002400 (disable interrupt on operand range error).
+Word 2, bit 35, (Operand Range Error Mode flag) can be set or cleared during the execution interval of a program by using instructions 002300 (enable interrupt on operand address range error) and 002400 (disable interrupt on operand address range error).

-Word 2, bit 37 (Floating-point Error Mode flag), can be set or cleared during the execution interval for a program by using instructions 002100 (enable interrupt on floating-point error) and 002200 (disable interrupt on floating-point error).
+Word 2, bit 37, (Floating-point Error Mode flag) can be set or cleared during the execution interval for a program by using instructions 002100 (enable interrupt on floating-point error) and 002200 (disable interrupt on floating-point error).

-Word 1, bits 36 and 37 and word 2, bits 35 and 37 can be read with instruction 073i01.
-Word 1, bits 35 and 36 indicate the state of the CPU at the time of the exchange.
+Word 1, bits 36 and 37, and word 2, bits 35 and 37, can be read with instruction 073i01.
+Word 1, bits 35 and 36, indicate the state of the CPU at the time of the exchange.
 The remaining bits are not altered during the execution interval for the Exchange Package and can be altered only when the Exchange Package is inactive in storage.